w3c/webidl2.js/README.md

 Where the fields are as follows:

-* `sequence`: Boolean indicating whether this is a sequence or not.
+* `sequence` [deprecated]: Boolean indicating whether this is a sequence or not.
-* `parametrized`: Boolean indicating whether this type is parametized (mostly used for promises).
+* `parametrized`: Boolean indicating whether this type is parametized (mostly used for promises and sequences).
 * `parametrizedType`: String indicating the type of the parameter.
 Generally sequence or Promise.
 * `nullable`: Boolean indicating whether this is nullable or not.